EIDA/eidaws/eidaws.federator/README.rst

 - HTTP connection pooling to increase both performance and to limit the number of concurrent endpoint requests configurable on federated resource granularity
 - ``fdsnws-station`` requests run entirely in-memory
+- ``fdsnws-dataselect`` request are buffered in-memory for small chunks of data; larger chunks of data are dynamically moved to disk
 - Independent configuration of federated resources